juanitomanoplateada/service-portfolio/README.md

-# 📁 Service Portfolio - Metal Gear Solid Style
+# 📁 Service Portfolio - MGS Style

 A stylized Angular 20 portfolio inspired by the Mgs.
 This project features iDroid-style panels, animated codec UI, cassette-flip service cards, and HUD-like transitions to present services, projects, and contact info.